dnck/2018_ghpages/_posts/2017-12-15-should-you-code?.md

 <!--<hr class="faded">-->

-## I’m thinking about a career in programming.
-Should I learn to code?
+**I’m thinking about a career in programming.
+Should I learn to code?**

 <blockquote class="blockquote blockquote-reverse">
 No, I can’t get behind that.
 </blockquote>

-##
-  What should I do instead?
+**What should I do instead?  **

 <blockquote class="blockquote blockquote-reverse">
 You should learn to understand how the things around [you] work at a basic level and also learn how to communicate effectively with other human beings.
 </blockquote>

-##
-But there so many programming jobs out there.
-The world needs programmers, right?
+**But there so many programming jobs out there.
+The world needs programmers, right? **

 <blockquote class="blockquote blockquote-reverse">
 There are so many jobs in the field because one bad programmer can easily create two new jobs a year.
 </blockquote>

-##
-  Oh, damn, does that mean that the job market is inflated because of shitty code?
+**Do you think the job market is inflated because of shitty code?**

 <blockquote class="blockquote blockquote-reverse">
 Yes, we have way too many coders addicted to doing just one more line.
 </blockquote>

-##
-Ok, but what if I really like the methods, and I wanna code for a living?
+**What if I really like computer science methods, and I want to code for a living?
+Should I learn how to code?**

 <blockquote class="blockquote blockquote-reverse">